Dependable-Call-Exchange/skypeparser/docs/IMPROVEMENTS.md

 - Implemented deep merging of configuration from different sources
 - Added utility functions for extracting specific configuration sections
 - Created a sample configuration file at `config/config.json.example`
+- Moved hardcoded message types to configuration files
+- Created a dedicated message types configuration file at `config/message_types.json`
+- Added a utility function to get message type descriptions from configuration
+- Created comprehensive documentation in `docs/CONFIGURATION.md`

 ### Benefits
 - Consistent configuration across all components
 - Easier deployment in different environments
 - Better separation of configuration from code
 - Simplified configuration management for users
+- Easier customization of message type descriptions
+- More maintainable and extensible codebase
+- Centralized management of application settings
+- Improved flexibility for different use cases

 ## Web Security Enhancements